ECTS

 Objectives

-The unique feature of the ENS D2 preparatory classes is that, in addition to preparing students for the entrance exams to the Grandes Ecoles, they also allow them to earn two years of credit in economics (usually with honors).
+The unique feature of the ENS D2 preparatory classes is that, in addition to preparing students for the entrance exams to the Grandes Ecoles, they also allow them to validate two years of economics studies (usually with honors).
 A very advantageous agreement organizes this joint university/preparatory class program so that our students can reap the maximum benefits.

 Organization